nodejs/nodejs.org/COLLABORATOR_GUIDE.md

 The Node.js GitHub organisation owns an in-house remark preset (set of rules and plugins) that standardises the contents of Markdown files across the GitHub organisation.
 This package uses `remark` plugins such as `remark-gfm`, and it has rules such as forbidden words, maximum line-length of Markdown content, and many very specific rules.

-This preset is used within Node.js Development tooling itself (within `make`) and it used as an one-of script to lint the Markdown files within the `nodejs/node` repository.
+This preset is used within Node.js Development tooling itself (within `make`) and it used as a one-off script to lint the Markdown files within the `nodejs/node` repository.
 (The same preset is also used within `nodejs/node` CI).

 Whilst that preset has a lot of value, it is not suitable for the Node.js Website.
 One of the main reasons are that it inheritedly conflicts with `prettier` and with `mdx-js`,